 Dear Collaborators,

-Major Flare Watch will remain active with NOAA 13981 as the target region.
+flares.
+The Major Flare Watch will remain effective with NOAA

 See http://www.SolarMonitor.org for images and